 The 6-Year Indexed Strategies are not available for Terms beginning after the first Contract Year.
-The 3-Year Indexed Strategies are not available for Terms beginning after the fourth Contract Year.

 When an Indexed Strategy is unavailable for the next Term, you may choose to reallocate the funds held in that Strategy.
 At least 30 days before the end of each Term, we will send you a written notice with information about the Indexed Strategies that will be available for the next Term.